Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

-I grit my teeth as I saw several men on the wall start drawing bows.
+I gritted my teeth as I saw several men on the wall start drawing bows.
 At once, a cloud of arrows blanketed the sky as there was seemingly nowhere to run.
-If I put up a thick mana shield, then most of force from the arrows could be blunted, assuming that there wasn’t a high-level archer.
-However, that would slow me down, and I would soon be caught be those on foot.
+If I put up a thick mana shield, then most of the force from the arrows could be blunted, assuming that there wasn’t a high-level archer.
+However, that would slow me down, and I would soon be caught by those on foot.
 If Chrys’s lucky dodge ability were to kick in, this would be the time for it to happen.
-However, I did manage to put up a light mana shield over our heads without slowing down, just in case.
+However, I did manage to put up a light mana shield over our heads without slowing down, for extra insurance.

 Thankfully, it wasn’t needed.

 As the arrows rained down and imbedded themselves into the ground, I felt no force impacting us from above.
 I could feel Chrys’s breath tickling my neck as she hid her face from the scary sight.
 I didn’t blame her; my heart was pounding too.

 The barrage of arrows came to a halt with the men looking astounded that not a single one had found its way to me.
 I let out the breath that I had been holding.